kigawas/blog/content/posts/y-combinator-in-python.md

 ### The evaluation problem we saw

 Wait, what is this?
-I'm sorry I forgot to mention the error.
+I'm sorry I forgot to mention you'd encounter with the error.
 It has something to do with the way how a programming language evaluates arguments passed into a function.

-Let's say you have functions like:
+Say you have functions like:

 ```python
 def add1(x):